 Christine Entwisle

-CHRISTINE comes from a visual theatre background originally, and began making her own work for stage and cabaret before moving on to short films and installations.
+Christine comes from a visual and devised theatre background originally, and began making her own work for stage and cabaret before moving on to short films and installations.
 Most of her stories have women at their heart, are often set in her homeland of West Cumbria, using dark humour – sometimes to an absurd degree – to consider the vicissitudes of the human condition.

 After winning the BBC Writers Prize in 2015 for her first radio play DOYOUWISHTOCONTINUE – she went on to write several more dark comedy dramas for radio four.
 Her second radio play SECRET KEBABS won the BBC Audio Drama Awards 2017 for Best Scripted Comedy, and her third play IDLE HANDS – about a redundant bank clerk who stalks her young postman – received a Writers Guild nomination for best radio drama 2019.